-Studying the need for sleep is a relatively new research field.
-Scientists are looking into what happens to the body during sleep and why the process of sleep is so essential.
+The body’s need for sleep is a relatively new research field.
+Scientists are looking into what happens to the body during sleep and why the process itself is so essential.
 We do know that sleep is necessary to:

 - maintain critical body functions

 - repair muscle tissue

 - allow the brain to process new information